About Kava · 14 min read

 Kava has a history of being used as a natural treatment for different health issues, including anxiety, stress, and insomnia.
 Eventually, numerous studies have been carried out to explore its potential benefits.
 These studies have highlighted additional health benefits of kava that may be advantageous for certain medical conditions.

-Below are some of kava's potential health benefits and properties that may be able to help alleviate some health conditions that we have gathered from research articles.
+Below are some of kava's potential health benefits and properties that we have gathered from research articles.

 The active compounds in kava interact with several neurotransmitters in the brain, including GABA.
 The kavalactones in kava help increase the activity of GABA that may lead to relaxing and calming effects on the mind and body.
 We go more in depth on how it works here.
 This mechanism is similar to the action of benzodiazepines, a class of drug that is commonly used to treat anxiety disorders, but significantly less pronounced at standard amounts.